El Al Brief History

 Impact of COVID-19 and Change in Control

 The COVID-19 pandemic caused EL AL, like most other airlines, to make dramatic cuts in service in early 2020.
-By April 2020, in part due to severe Israeli Government restrictions on entry of travelers to Israel, EL AL suspended regularly scheduled passenger service and furloughed over 80% of its employees.
-It also deferred the inauguration of scheduled service to Chicago, Tokyo and Dublin that had been planned for the first half of 2020.
-Meanwhile, EL AL carried out special flights to bring Israelis stranded abroad back to Israel (including its longest flight ever, to Melbourne, Australia), and expanded its cargo flights.
+By April 2020, in part due to severe Israeli Government restrictions on entry of travelers to Israel, EL AL suspended regularly scheduled passenger service, furloughed over 80% of its employees and deferred the planned inauguration of scheduled service to new destinations.
+Meanwhile, EL AL carried out special flights to bring Israelis stranded abroad back to Israel (including its longest flight ever, round trip to Melbourne, Australia), and expanded its cargo flights.
 Following a general collapse of passenger traffic due to the virus, labor disputes, and continued losses, EL AL shut down all its flights at the end of June 2020.

 Meanwhile, the airline engaged in difficult and complex negotiations involving the Israeli Government, Israeli banks, the airline’s workers’ committees and third-party investors, for financial assistance to overcome the COVID-19’s impact on air travel.